binli120/ind_analysis/README.md

 - Keys in Redis take the form `company:module:filename` and a hash payload with `markdown`, `s3_version`, `last_modified`, etc. The S3 document hierarchy is preserved, which makes it easy for downstream systems to correlate entries back to their source objects.
 - During each run the service checks for matching `<key>.pdf.md` + `<key>.pdf.meta.json` artefacts whose `version_id` equals the current S3 object; when both exist it skips reprocessing that PDF to keep runtimes down.
+- Pass `--force` to `s3_sync.py` when you need to reprocess everything even if the sidecars already exist (handy after updating the pipeline or metadata generator).

 ### Scheduling the sync on ECS